In Memory of Iain Copeland

-Through his time with Collective Encounters, he performed in four different plays in a variety of settings, the first at the recovery convention in New Brighton Pavilion; then on the street of Liverpool in a political piece about consumerism, he shone in ‘Out of Service’ at the Imperial War Museum North and lastly he rose to the challenge of performing at a homelessness conference at Warwick University.
+Through his time with Collective Encounters, he performed in four different plays in a variety of settings.
+The first at the recovery convention in New Brighton Pavilion; then on the streets of Liverpool in a political piece about consumerism.
+He shone in ‘Out of Service’ at the Imperial War Museum North and lastly he rose to the challenge of performing at a homelessness conference at Warwick University.

 He was a really natural performer and always brought a bit of himself to what he did, and people liked that about him.